Guide12 hours Hamilton

 In the hip hub of East Hamilton overlooking the river, Hayes Common is known for waking up the township on the right side of the bed with fresh, locally-sourced morning fare and beautifully brewed Atomic Coffee.
 Settle into a comfy corner or pull up a chair at their family-sized tables and eye up their seasonal menu, bursting with top quality free-range produce.
 Whatever will it be… Baked pancakes with lime curd and burnt pineapple?
 Smashed Edamame and Avocado Bruschetta?
 There’s even a whole menu dedicated to vegan folk.
 This place does it all – and does it well.

-Duck Island and Hamilton Gardens
+Ice Cream at Duck Island then a visit to Hamilton Gardens

 300a Grey Street, Hamilton East

 It’s lucky there’s no such thing as being too full – or it being too early – for ice cream.
 Stroll north along the river and, would you look at that – you’ve ended up at Hamilton’s best icy treat store.
 Duck Island has grown quickly to smashing success and are renowned for their imaginative flavours including Boysenberry Cheesecake, Sweetcorn + Blueberry Jam and Banana Brûlée + Ginger Caramel Swirl.
-It’s always nice to wander while you contemplate not getting ice cream on your fingers, so meander on down to Hamilton Gardens which have been sitting pretty since 1960.
-The ‘Paradise collection’ of international gardens is a favourite among visitors, and feels like a trip through five countries in an afternoon.

 394 Grey Street, Hamilton East